mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 > Not to mention the validations that you need to write on top (ie: columns nullability, conversions, etc).

-In ORM, you just have to write the codes below.
+In ORM, you just have to write the  below.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))